Idenroad/Balor/README.md

 Current Balor stacks.

 > Numbers in parentheses are internal stack versions used only for tracking (0.x).

+## ⚙️ balorsh — The wrapper (core feature)

+`balorsh` is the central command wrapper for this project — essentially the feature that brings the overlay to life.
+It loads the framework installed in /opt/balorsh and exposes per-stack menus, helper commands and a consistent CLI surface so you don't have to call individual scripts directly.

+Usage examples:

+- Open the WiFi stack menu: `balorsh wifi` (stack example: `balorsh wifi (0.6)`)
+- List available stacks: `balorsh list`

+Using `balorsh` is the recommended way to interact with stacks — it provides validation, consistent UX and easier upgrades compared to running stack installers or scripts manually.

+Note: These stacks and the `balorsh` wrapper are primarily targeted at CachyOS / CachyOS Handheld Edition (the project is designed to integrate cleanly with that base system).

+Tip: In the WiFi stack menu you can use option [22] for Help and option [23] to restart NetworkManager.

+Inspiration and improvements: the design borrows ideas from [NETREAPER](https://github.com/Nerds489/NETREAPER/).
+However, Balor extends that model with extra utilities for cracking workflows — interactive wordlist selection, recursive concatenation of multiple lists into a prepared temporary wordlist, and direct integration with `aircrack-ng`/`hashcat` for a smoother cracking experience.

 ### 1. 📡 WiFi Stack